Author your first Akka service

 Apache Maven version 3.9 or later

 The Maven archetype template prompts you to specify the project’s group ID, name and version interactively.
-Run it using the commands shown for your OS.
+Run it using the commands shown for your operating system.

 Follow these steps to generate and build your project: